 To achieve this purpose, the Company is planning for the evolution of Smart Life stores in the area of store creation.
 In the remodeling of stores into Smart Life Ver 1 Type-F stores, lounges that can only be accessed by premium members will be created and Plan Design Desks, where the customer will develop solutions together with the Digital Life Planner, will be installed.
-The Company plans to introduce two to three new Type-F stores every quarter.
+The Company introduces two to three new Type-F stores every quarter.

-Formation of teams for Digital Life Planner
+Formation of teams

-A team system consisting of three to five members (Works) has three benefits.
-1) The working style of a Digital Life Planner is more enjoyable in comparison to conventional working styles; 2) Members of the team will work together, which will accelerate the growth of members; and 3) From the perspective of premium members, they will be supported by three staffs who all share the member's needs through the design sheet, conveying the feeling that the service level is being upgraded.
+A Works that consists of three to five members has three benefits.
+1) The working style of a Digital Life Planner is more enjoyable in comparison to conventional working styles; 2) Members of the team will work together, which will accelerate the growth of members; and 3) From the perspective of premium members, they will be supported by three staff members who all share the member's needs through the design sheet, conveying the feeling that the service level is being upgraded.